Tim Anderson Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- He has not hit a long ball in his 17 games this year.

-- In four games this year, Anderson has picked up an RBI, with more than one RBI once.
+- In 18 games played this year, he has not hit a long ball.

-- He has scored in seven games this year (41.2%), including multiple runs in three games.
+- Anderson has driven in a run in four games this year (22.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.